rasmus-kirk/halo-accumulation/report/report.md

 the random oracle $\rho$ used to generate the challenge point $z$, but
 $\CM$ may use other oracles.
 The lemma still holds even when $\Ac$ has access to the additional oracles.
-This is a concrete reason why domain seperation, as mentioned in the Fiat-Shamir subsection, is important.
+This is a concrete reason why domain separation, as mentioned in the Fiat-Shamir subsection, is important.

 ---

-With this lemma, we wish to show that given an adversary $\Ac$, that breaks the soundess property of $\ASDL$, we can create a reduction proof that then breaks the above zero-finding game.
+With this lemma, we wish to show that given an adversary $\Ac$, that breaks the soundness property of $\ASDL$, we can create a reduction proof that then breaks the above zero-finding game.
 We fix $\Ac, D = \poly(\l)$ from the $\AS$ soundness definition:
 $$